Nato and EU silent on Turkey, despite Armenia's appeal

 "All must now work towards a sustainable political solution.
 Armenia and Azerbaijan should resume negotiations to reach a peaceful settlement," Stoltenberg added.

-He will also speak with Turkey's defence chief in a video-conference with Nato defence ministers on Thursday and Friday.
+Stoltenberg will also speak with Turkey's defence chief in a video-conference with all Nato ministers on Thursday and Friday.

-The talks will cover Turkey's recent military sparring with Greece, Stoltenberg told press earlier on Wednesday.
+The talks will cover Turkey's naval confrontations with Greece in the eastern Mediterranean, Stoltenberg told press earlier on Wednesday.

 He also criticised Ankara for buying Russian anti-aircraft missiles, but he did not mention the South Caucasus at all.

-Meanwhile, The president of the EU Council, representing EU states, Charles Michel, issued a similar message after also meeting Sarkissian the same day.
+Meanwhile, the president of the EU Council, representing EU states, Charles Michel, issued a similar message after also meeting Sarkissian in Brussels.

-"Parties must respect ceasefire and return to negotiating table without preconditions," Michel said.
+"Parties must respect the ceasefire and return to the negotiating table without preconditions," Michel said on Wednesday.

-"External interference is unacceptable," he added, in an oblique allusion to Turkey's role.
+"External interference is unacceptable," he added, in an oblique reference to Turkey.

-For his part, Sarkissian had flown from the South Caucasus to the Nato and EU capital city on a personal mission to create international pressure on Ankara.
+For his part, Sarkissian had flown to the Nato and EU capital on a personal mission to create international pressure on Ankara.

 France and others have accused Turkey of supplying Syrian mercenaries and high-tech drones to help its ally Azerbaijan, in allegations Ankara denies.